fwinkelbauer/chunkyard/ARCHITECTURE.md

 - **Repository:** A key/value store which Chunkyard uses to persists data
 - **Chunk:** A Content piece
-- **ContentReference:** A reference which can be used to retrieve content from a ContentStore
+- **ContentReference:** A reference which can be used to retrieve content from a ContentStore using a set of hashes which point to Chunks
-  - **BlobReference:** Contains additional meta data such as a file name
+  - **BlobReference:** Contains meta data such as a file name
   - **DocumentReference:** Contains no additional meta data
 - **Snapshot:** A set of BlobReferences.
 This can be seen as a snapshot of the file system at a given point in time